semiramisCJ/miscelaneous/README.md

 # Dependencies
 Third-party software is called under the "/my/installation/path/" or directly; depends on the installation we had at the moment.

-A (non-exhaustive) list of dependencies that vary by script:
+A (non-exhaustive) list of **dependencies that vary by script**:
 * bowtie2
 * bwa
 * samtools
 * bamtools
 * blast+
-* python3 with argrparse, BioPython, click
+* python3 with argrparse, BioPython, networkx, click
 * perl
 * prokka
 * panoct